 Normal Hours of Operation

-Covid-19 Status: Click here to find out moreStore front OPEN AS OF MARCH 1ST
+Covid-19 Status: Click here to find out moreStore Front is OPEN

 Only 3 Customers in the store at one time.
 If you have a larger order to get together please call or email the order in so we can have most of your product together for pick up.

 Thank you for your patience, support, and patronage.
 Vancouver Island Pottery Supply has been able to continue to serve our Ceramic Artist on Vancouver Island and the surrounding Islands.
 Please email your orders (email@example.com)or phone (250 248-2314)your orders in.